chiunaomi/Revamping-Tron-AI/docs/details.md

 ![Updated System Architecture Diagram for AR2](imgs/Updated_Arch_Diag.png)

 Our feedback from the second architectural review supported a narrowing of our previous goals to implement only an AI, as progress was slow and our deadline approached quickly.
 Since our reviewers had little experience with developing AI algorithms, we instead discussed the potential behaviors of our AI.
+The general consensus was that a defensive bot would probably be easier to begin with, as an aggressive bot would also need to predict the players’ next moves.
+However, many did think that once the minimax was refined it would be interesting to also attempt a more aggressive bot.

+* Add final architectural diagram
+* Finish when game is done

 * Description of our motivations, goals, and game background
 * Show evolution of goals through AR architectural diagrams